 - Technical measures, including smart and affordable technologies and innovation

 - Financial mechanisms

-As Habitat for Humanity International EMEA has long been working with UNECE, we were approached to contribute with local best practices from the field in Bosnia and Herzegovina, Armenia and North Macedonia and delivered four successful case studies focusing on residential energy efficiency.
+As Habitat for Humanity International EMEA has long been working with UNECE, we were approached to contribute with local best practices from the field in Bosnia and Herzegovina, Armenia and North Macedonia thanks to our common project with USAID and delivered four successful case studies focusing on residential energy efficiency.

 Case studies are focusing on efficient management and maintenance of multi apartment buildings, organizing homeowners to make a common decision together, raising awareness of the energy efficiency retrofits and its process and creating viable and sustainable financial models to support vulnerable households to reduce their energy consumption.
 All these components are essential for an “eco-system” of residential energy efficiency to work.

 All of the four case studies are included in the report, two of them showcasing REELIH project of Habitat for Humanity International and USAID and other two showcasing work of HFH Macedonia that were possible to implement thanks to their previous residential energy efficiency projects funded by USAID.

 The four case studies from HFH network in the UNECE compendium:

 - Under the category of Management of multi-family housing stock and public buildings, case study from Macedonia, where HFH Macedonia established residential management company Habidom in order to improve the maintenance and management quality of multi apartment buildings in Macedonia.

 - Under the category of Awareness raising and behavior change,an Armenian case study is featured on a specialized information to increase the level of knowledge and engineering capacity of local specialists, which will be later involved in the process of energy efficiency buildings retrofit.